DiSSCo/dissco.github.io/DigitisationPlanning/DigPlanning.md

 ## IT Infrastructure
 See the relevant section in our [Data Management](/DataManagement/InfrastructureRecs.html) pages.

+## Digitisation equipment
+See the relevant section in our [Data Management](/SpecimenImageCapture/DigitisationStation.html) pages.

 ## Software
 See the relevant section in our [Data Management](/DataManagement/Software/Software.html) pages.